 my beginnings

-I realized creativity, and life in general, was not really about me.
-It was about relationship.
-And suffering was actually a doorway into deeper relationship with Life itself.
-To receive an idea, then, was actually an invitation to step through the door, to lose myself for the sake of the Whole.
+I felt inspired make things; to create transformative artifacts and experiences, not as an artist per se, but as a disciple.
+I realized that art, creativity, and life in general are not really about me.
+They are really about relationship, and being in relationship with life and God in a way that makes creation inevitable.
+Suffering, then, is actually a doorway into deeper relationship with Life.
+To receive an idea is an invitation to step through that door, to lose myself for the sake of the Whole.
 As Yeshua taught: whoever will lose their life for my sake will actually find it.
-Transformation, I realized, was always available, so long as one learned to notice it, and let go of non-transformation.

 Based on these realizations, and building on what I had studied at Stanford, I began formal training in contemplative practice in order to learn self-emptying (kenosis).
 I joined the Lower Lights School of Wisdom where I began training under contemplative teachers Thomas McConkie and John Kessler.
 I continue to receive wisdom from these teachers, and apply it to my uniquely personal service to the world, i.e. my ministry, which is something like bringing my highest conscious creativity to bear on the suffering I see.

 Still Point: School of Mystical Design is the creative studio I established to house my various projects and experiments within this ministry.
 The mission is to cultivate creativity as a spiritual practice.
-My vision is a world where everyone sees themselves as artists collaborating in the beautification and unfolding of Creation itself.
+My vision is a world where everyone sees themselves as divine artists collaborating in the beautification and unfolding of Creation itself.

-I believe this mission and vision require com-passion, in the life of the individual as well as the collective human family, as we "suffering-with" all of life, transforming that suffering into awakening.
-The intention is not to solve humanity's great problems, but to suffer with humanity creatively, on the path back to Oneness with all of Creation.
+I believe this mission and vision require com-passion, in the life of the individual as well as the collective human family, as we "suffer-with" all of life, transforming that suffering into awakening.
+The intention is not to solve humanity's problems, but to suffer with humanity creatively, on the path back to Oneness with all of Creation.

 I am honored that we have met on this path.